paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-19b-water-resources-planning.md

 <a id="section-1962d-5a"></a>
 ## § 1962d–5a.
 Delegation of functions

-The Council is authorized to delegate to any member or employee of the Council its administrative functions under [section 1962a–4 of this title](./chapter-19b-water-resources-planning.md#section-1962a-4) and the detailed administration of the grant program under subchapter III of this chapter.
+The Council is authorized to delegate to any member or employee of the Council its administrative functions under [section 1962a–4 of this title](./chapter-19b-water-resources-planning.md#section-1962a-4) and the detailed administration of the grant program under subchapter III.

 <a id="section-1962d-5b"></a>